Car Payment Calculator North Carolina Tax, Title, Tags

-In our calculation, the taxable amount is $ which equals the price of $ plus the doc fee of $ minus the trade-in value of $.
+North Carolina car tax is $ at % based on an amount of $.
+This taxable value is combined from the price of $ plus the doc fee of $ minus the trade-in value of $.

-DMV fees are about $ on a $ vehicle based on $108 in registration fees plus a vehicle property tax that varies by weight and location.
+North Carolina DMV title and license fees are about $ on a $ vehicle based on $108 in registration fees plus a vehicle property tax that varies by weight and location.

 View the North Carolina property tax estimator to verify your cost, add $108, and use the DMV Override to adjust the calculator.